dougdesigner/overview/README.md

 ## License

+Copyright (c) 2025 Douglas O. Sanchez.
+All rights reserved.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This source code is provided for viewing and educational purposes only.
+See [LICENSE.md](LICENSE.md) for details.

 ---